OpenTranslationBible/open-bible/en-GB/43.John/md/john-18.md

 ## John 18:36

 Jesus said, “My kingdom is not of this world.
 If it were, My servants would fight to prevent My arrest by the Jewish leaders.
-But now My kingdom is from another place.”
+But My kingdom is from another place.”

 ## John 18:37